-The St. Maarten Development Fund (SMDF) asked us to add to new organizations to our list for food distribution: The COME Center, St. Maarten Youth Council and Dr. J Crisis Center.
-We made sure both locations received supplies, as well as the UJIMA foundation that day.
+The St. Maarten Development Fund (SMDF) asked us to add two new organizations to our list for food distribution: The COME Center, St. Maarten Youth Council and Dr. J Crisis Center.
+We made sure both locations received supplies that day, as well as the UJIMA foundation.

 During this period, our volunteers also had to do some very heavy lifting!
 We moved all our items from our old storage and moved into a new storage facility kindly provided by a supporter of our foundation.